vishwaspuriofficial/sketchYourself/README.md

 # sketchYourself

-A program which uses your live webcam to process your image with different filters like cartoon, edges, colored and more...
+A program that uses your live webcam to process your image with different filters like cartoon, edges, coloured and more...

 This program is made using python supported by streamlit.